alphaX86/alphaX86/README.md

 <img src="https://raw.githubusercontent.com/alphaX86/alphaX86/master/source.gif" height="400" width="800" loading="lazy" alt="hello_gif">

+## Who am I?

+I'm a 18 y/o student developer who just wants to explore everything in Tech.
+It may be of cloud, Algo or something.
+Other than that, I'm a part time gamer (well, not PRO exactly :smile:)

 Here are my facts to be more clear:
 - 🔭 I’m currently working on Python3, C++, React, open source development and other stuffs.
 - 🌱 I’m currently learning the basics of open source program, ML, Full-stack development using MERN